Affine Fractional Sobolev and Isoperimetric Inequalities: Introduction

-Gaoyong Zhang \cite{Zhang99} established a sharp affine Sobolev inequality that is significantly stronger than the classical $L^1$ Sobolev inequality.
-For $n\ge2$ and $C^1$ functions $f: \R^n\to \R$ with compact support, Zhang \cite{Zhang99} proved that
+Gaoyong Zhang \cite{Zhang99} established a sharp affine Sobolev inequality that is significantly stronger than the classical $L^{1}$ Sobolev inequality.
+For $n\ge 2$ and $C^{1}$ functions $f: \mathbb R^{n}\to \mathbb R$ with compact support, Zhang \cite{Zhang99} proved that

-Here $\langle \cdot ,\cdot\rangle$ denotes the inner product and integration on the $(n-1)$-dimensional unit sphere $\sn$ is with respect to the $(n-1)$-dimensional Hausdorff measure.
-The first inequality in \eqref{eq_AffineSobolev} is now called the affine Sobolev inequality or the Sobolev--Zhang inequality.
+Here $\langle \cdot ,\cdot \rangle $ denotes the inner product, and integration on the $(n-1)$-dimensional unit sphere $\snvtex $ is with respect to the $(n-1)$-dimensional Hausdorff measure.
+The first inequality in~\eqref{eq_AffineSobolev} is now called the affine Sobolev inequality or the Sobolev--Zhang inequality.
 It is affine since both terms remain invariant under volume-preserving affine transformations.
-Tuo Wang \cite{Tuo_Wang} extended the Sobolev--Zhang inequality to $L^1$~functions of bounded variation and showed that there is equality in this generalized Sobolev--Zhang inequality precisely for constant multiples of indicator functions of ellipsoids.
+Tuo Wang \cite{Tuo_Wang} extended the Sobolev--Zhang inequality to $L^{1}$~functions of bounded variation and showed that there is equality, up to sets of measure zero, in this generalized Sobolev--Zhang inequality precisely for constant multiples of indicator functions of ellipsoids.

-\goodbreak The main aim of this paper is to establish affine fractional Sobolev inequalities for $0<s<1$ that are stronger than the fractional Sobolev inequalities in \eqref{eq_fracsobo} and imply, in the limit as $s\to 1^-$, the Sobolev--Zhang inequality.
+The main aim of this paper is to establish affine fractional Sobolev inequalities for $0<s<1$ that are stronger than the fractional Sobolev inequalities in~\eqref{eq_fracsobo} and imply, in the limit as $s\to 1^{-}$, the Sobolev--Zhang inequality.

-\begin{theorem} For $0<s<1$ and $f\in W^{s,1}(\R^n)$,
+\begin{theorem} For $0<s<1$ and $f\in W^{s,1}(\mathbb R^{n})$,

-There is equality in the first inequality if and only if $f$ is a constant multiple of the indicator function of an ellipsoid.
-There is equality in the second inequality if $f$ is radially symmetric. \end{theorem}
+There is equality in the first inequality if and only if $f$ is, up to sets of measure zero, a constant multiple of the indicator function of an ellipsoid.
+There is equality in the second inequality for radially symmetric functions. \end{theorem}